Kardyne/libensemble/examples/basic_examples/README.txt

 README

-The examples in this folder are meant to be an introduction to the use a features of libEsemble.
+The examples in this folder are meant to be an introduction to the use a features of libEnsemble.

 Some of the examples require the use of external software: